mmccroskey/MistLegacy/README.md

 *(Graphic Goes Here)*

 Therefore, all Users share the same Public Database, but each User has her own Private Database and her own Shared Database.
+Anyone (whether or not she is authenticated) can read from the Public Database, but to read from the Private or Shared Databases or to write to any of the three Databases, the User must be authenticated.

 ##### How Mist Stores Data

 *(Graphic Goes Here)*

 Because a given device can only have one authenticated User at a time, Mist represents this single-User view of the Container via its local cache.
-The local cache contains one Public Storage Scope, one Private Storage Scope, and one Shared Storage Scope, all of which are tied to the currently authenticated User.
+The local cache contains one Public Storage Scope, one Private Storage Scope, and one Shared Storage Scope.
+The Public Storage Scope exists indpependently of whether a User is authenticated; the other two Scopes (Private and Shared) are tied to the currently authenticated User, meaning that each instance of Mist has U Private Scopes and U Shared Scopes, where U is the number of Users that have ever been authenticated on a particular Device.
+Mist allows you to interact with the Public Scope, and the Private and Shared Scopes for the current User if one exists.

 #### Interacting with Data

 When using CloudKit directly, you interact with the data like so:

-1. Create an Operation (`CKOperation`) that describes the action you want to perform (searching for records, creating/modifying records, or deleting records),
+1. Create an Operation (`CKOperation`) that describes the action you want to perform (searching for records, creating/modifying records, deleting records, etc.),
-2. Set up asynchronous callback closures that handle the results of the operation, and
+2. Set up asynchronous callback closures that handle each result of the operation and then the completion of the operation, and
 3. Add the operation to the Database on which you want the action to be performed.

 Mist takes a similar, but more compact and straightforward approach: